mathewgomas-alfred/mathewgomas.io/reference_manual/import_animation.rst

 """"""

 FFMpeg Path
-   Path to the ffmpeg executable.
+   Path to the ffmpeg executable, necessary for importing the video data.
 FFProbe path
-   Path to the ffmpeg probe executable, which helps determining the required features.
+   Path to the ffmpeg probe executable, which is included with ffmpeg.
+This allows Krita to learn the video information from the file.